osteele/gojekyll/README.md

  [![][travis-svg]][travis-url] [![][coveralls-svg]][coveralls-url] [![][go-report-card-svg]][go-report-card-url] [![][license-svg]][license-url]

-Gojekyll is a clone of the [Jekyll](https://jekyllrb.com) static site generator, written in the [Go](https://golang.org) programming language.
+Gojekyll is a partially-compatible clone of the [Jekyll](https://jekyllrb.com) static site generator, written in the [Go](https://golang.org) programming language.
 It provides `build` and `serve` commands, with directory watch and live reload.

-Gojekyll is intended as an homage to Jekyll, and as a possible alternative in situations (such as iterative development of sites that don't use unsupported features) where speed is more important than total compatibility.

 | &nbsp;                  | Gojekyll                                  | Jekyll | Hugo         |
 |-------------------------|-------------------------------------------|--------|--------------|